-Foundation year students are assigned to a section of 586a (VFP) followed by a placement for three semesters by the Regional Field Placement Team.
-Assignment is based on a number of factors: the student's learning goals, work and volunteer experience, educational background, and career aspirations.
+Students are assigned to a section of 589a (VFP) followed by a community-based placement for three semesters (589b and 699a/b) by the Regional Field Placement Team.
+Assignment is based on a number of factors: the student's Department of Study, work and volunteer experience, educational background, and career aspirations.
 Other factors taken into account are available learning opportunities at each agency, geographic location, region or community, and other special need or circumstance.
-The placement process takes place while the student is completing the 586a Virtual Field Practicum.
-Students are notified of their assigned placement via e-mail and must promptly reach out to the agency to schedule a preliminary meeting and to complete any agency-specific Human Resources processing and/or placement orientation prior to the start of the internship.
+The placement process takes place while the student is completing the 589a Virtual Field Practicum.
+The Field Placement Team may initiate a Student Performance Review Plan (SPIP) as needed when MSW students are meeting challenges during the placement matching process or refusing a final placement match.